jolyonb/olxcleaner/README.md

 If you get an error like ``Character cannot be encoded into LaTeX: U+FEFF - `'``, then you have some bad unicode in your `display_name` entries.
 Look through the LaTeX output for `{\bfseries ?}`, which is what that character is converted into.

+Once you have generated a latex file, you can compile it into a PDF file by running `pdflatex latexfile.tex`.
+Note that the latex file can be modified with any text editor; its format should be self-explanatory.

 ## Library usage

 The workhorse of the library is `olxcleaner.validate`, which validates a course in a number of steps.